 Academic Clinical Fellowship Recruitment

 It will NOT be possible to submit an application after the closing time stated.
-Applications will only be accepted if submitted electronically and online via Oriel
+Applications will only be accepted if submitted online via the Oriel Recruitment System

 The Postgraduate Dean confirms that these placements and/or programmes will have the required educational and dean's approval at the time of entry into the programme.

 Candidates will be selected on academic merit, notwithstanding the necessity for successful candidates to demonstrate appropriate clinical potential.

 The successful applicant will work with internationally acclaimed researchers by whom they will be trained in the latest state-of-the-art techniques necessary to improve health and well-being.
 During the Fellowship, the post-holder will be expected to submit applications for an externally funded research training fellowship to study for a higher degree at PhD level over a three year period.
 Mentorship, academic and clinical supervision and peer-support will all be available to successful applicants.